TheTerminatorOfProgramming/ApexMusic/FAQ.md

 ___

 ## **Q: How do I change the theme?**
-Settings -> Look and feel -> Select your theme.
+Settings -> User Interface -> Select your theme.
 ___

 ## **Q: Equalizer is very laggy and unstable or I am getting a "No equalizer found" error.
 Why?**